Projective Integral Updates for High-Dimensional Variational Inference: Background

 \section{Background}

-Bayesian inference provides an attractive paradigm to quantify prediction uncertainty by consistently resolving uncertainty in models that could explain available data.
-Given a training dataset $\sData$, a model class with parameters $\vPa$, prior belief $\pP(\vPa)$, and likelihood $\pP(\sData \mid \vPa)$, we obtain the posterior by applying Bayes' theorem,
+Bayesian inference provides an attractive paradigm to quantify prediction uncertainty by capturing a distribution over models that could explain the available data.
+Given a training dataset $\sData$, a model class with parameters $\vPa$, prior belief $\pP(\vPa)$, and likelihood $\pP(\sData \mid \vPa)$, we obtain the posterior from Bayes' theorem:

 is the model evidence.
 Unfortunately, when the likelihood function is complicated, especially for high-dimensional architectures, capturing the shape of the posterior becomes intractable due to limited computational resources.